-The ecosan concept was a central component of the larger "Community-Based Natural Resources Management (CBNRM) - Missing Link Project", a pilot project in which research, planning and implementation of activities with households was carried out in two phases from June 2001 to December 20041.
+The ecosan concept was a central component of the larger Natural "Community-Based Resources Management (CBNRM) - Missing Link Project", a pilot project in which research, planning and implementation of activities with households was carried out in two phases from June 2001 to December 2004.
 The project was funded by GTZ (on behalf of the German Federal Ministry BMZ), coordinated by IUCN Botswana and implemented in the field by PTB (for abbreviations see box on page 1).
 PTB is a local NGO focused on disseminating improved stoves and improved gardening techniques and had already been working with the Hanahai communities in developmental activities since the late 1980s.

-1 A third phase for advocacy was planned but unfortunately never carried out.
+&lt;sup>1 A third phase for advocacy was planned but unfortunately never carried out

-Case study of sustainable sanitation projects Rural urine diversion dehydration toilets (after 6 years) Hanahai and Paje villages, Botswana
+Rural urine diversion dehydration toilets (after 6 years) Hanahai and Paje villages, Botswana